skip to main content

 “As with any planting, ‘The right plant for the right place’ is the most important tip and it’s a mistake to ignore this,” Maïtanne says.
 Choose your plants carefully and they’ll return your care in a plentiful manner.”

-Charles C Hugo Landscape Design
+Hugo Design

 What if I only have a small area?